RasaHQ/REI/README.md

 kubectl -n rasa logs -l app.kubernetes.io/name=rasa-x
 ```

-### How do i remove the KIND Rasa Cluster locally ?
+### How do I remove the KIND Rasa Cluster locally ?

-excute the rsi.sh script with the -u flag
+Execute the rsi.sh script with the -u flag

 ```bash
 bash rei.sh -u
 ```

-### How do i see all running RASA containers ?
+### How do I see all running RASA containers ?

-all running pods are inside the rasa namespace via kubectl
+All running pods are inside the rasa namespace via kubectl

 ```bash
 kubectl -n rasa get pods
 ```

-### How do i access the KIND K8S Cluster via kubectl ?
+### How do I access the KIND K8S Cluster via kubectl ?

 ```bash
 kubectl cluster-info --context kind-rasa